One Nation Conservatism

 The term has been around since Benjamin Disraeli declared in 1837 that “the Tory party, unless it is a national party, is nothing”.
 In his book, Sybil, or The Two Nations, published in 1845, more than two decades before he first became PM, Disraeli suggested that the rich and poor were “as ignorant of each other’s habits, thoughts, and feelings, as if they were dwellers in different zones, or inhabitants of different planets” - and therefore were two separate nations.

-The ideas of Benjamin Disraeli, a prominent opponent of capitalism, had a major influence on conservatism and gave rise to a reforming tradition that appeals to both the pragmatic instincts of conservatives and their sense of social duty.
-In the UK, these ideas form the basis of one-nation conservatism, whose supporters sometimes refer to themselves as 'Tories' to emphasize their commitment to pre-industrial, hierarchic, and paternal values.
-Disraeli's ideas were later adopted in the late nineteenth century by Randolph Churchill (1911–68) in the form of ‘Tory democracy’.
-In an age of widening political democracy, Churchill stressed the need for traditional institutions – for example, the monarchy, the House of Lords and the church – to enjoy a wider base of social support.
-This could be achieved by winning working-class votes for the Conservative Party by continuing Disraeli’s policy of social reform.
+Benjamin Disraeli's ideas, as a notable critic of capitalism, significantly influenced conservatism and sparked a reforming tradition that resonates with both conservative practicality and their sense of societal obligation.
+In the UK, these concepts underpin one-nation conservatism, with adherents sometimes identifying as 'Tories' to underscore their dedication to pre-industrial, hierarchical, and paternalistic principles.
+Later in the late nineteenth century, Randolph Churchill (1911–68) embraced Disraeli's ideas through 'Tory democracy'.
+Amid a period of expanding political democracy, Churchill emphasized the importance of traditional institutions, such as the monarchy, the House of Lords, and the church, garnering broader social support.
+This goal could be accomplished by securing working-class votes for the Conservative Party through the continuation of Disraeli's social reform policies.

 One-nation conservatism is a political ideology that seeks to create a sense of unity and shared experiences among all members of a nation.
-It is based on the idea of an organic society, where the wealthy have a duty of care to those below them, often referred to as noblesse oblige This duty of care can manifest itself in the form of laws that limit working hours or expand primary education.
+It is based on the idea of an organic society, where the wealthy have a duty of care to those below them, often referred to as ‘noblesse oblige’ This duty of care can manifest itself in the form of laws that limit working hours or expand primary education.
 Furthermore, one-nation conservatism is strongly linked to patriotism and tradition, with institutions such as the monarchy being used to unite the nation and prevent the division of haves and have-nots.

 Harold Macmillan accepted the welfare state and support ‘planned capitalism’.